You may not know it, but a lack of enough testosterone could be fatal.

 Let’s get started.

 Testosterone is the main male sex hormone and it is responsible for reproductive and sexual development.
-Although it is referred to as the ‘male sex hormone‘, women also products testosterone but in far less quantities.
+Although it is referred to as the ‘male sex hormone‘, women also produce testosterone but in far fewer quantities.

-The key roles of Testosterone involves playing an integral part in the development of male sex organs before birth.
-It also plays a vital role in developing ‘secondary sex characteristics‘ such as facial hair, body hair, deepening of the voice and increased penis size at puberty.
+The key roles of Testosterone involve playing an integral part in the development of male sex organs before birth.
+It also plays a vital role in developing ‘secondary sex characteristics such as facial hair, body hair, deepening of the voice, and increased penis size at puberty.

 … And for those guys that want to bulk up and add lean muscle mass, testosterone is also the main hormone that will be responsible for how much and how fast you add lean muscle mass in a given time.

 Now that you know that the testosterone hormone is the real deal, let’s look at some ways you can boost it naturally.

 8 Natural Ways To Boost Your Testosterone Levels

 #1 – Staying Active And Lift Some Heavy Weights

 According to research, testosterone adapts to your body’s needs.

 If you engage in less activity, the brain gets the message that you don’t require as many hormones to boost your muscles and bones.